Ned Kelly (musical): Revival

-The only professional revival has been a production by the New Moon Theatre Company, directed by Terence O'Connell, that toured the Queensland regional cities of Cairns, Townsville, Mackay and Rockhampton in January and February 1982.
+The New Moon Theatre Company toured a revival directed by Terence O'Connell to the Queensland regional cities of Cairns, Townsville, Mackay and Rockhampton in January and February 1982.

-A production by Victorian Opera at Her Majesty's Theatre, Ballarat is scheduled for March 2026, with Livermore appearing in a cameo role.
+A production by Victorian Opera at Her Majesty's Theatre, Ballarat played in March 2026.
+The cast included Ethan Jones as Ned Kelly, Maria Mercedes as Ma Kelly and Robert Grubb as Superintendent Hare, with Livermore appearing in a cameo role.
+This was followed by a production staged at University of Melbourne's Union Theatre in July.

 Recordings

 Original cast member Geraldine Turner performed the ballad "Die Like a Kelly" in a 1994 ABC television special on Australian musicals (Once in a Blue Moon) and this song is featured on its soundtrack.